KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

 | ..  image:: ../pictures/sIBL_GUI_GpsMap.jpg            |
 +--------------------------------------------------------+

-The Gps Map component is embedding a Microsoft Bing Map into sIBL_GUI: Selecting some Ibl Sets (Sets with GEO coordinates) in the Database Browser component will display their markers onto the Gps Map.
+The *Gps Map* component is embedding a Microsoft Bing Map into *sIBL_GUI*: Selecting some Ibl Sets (Sets with GEO coordinates) in the *Database Browser* component will display their markers onto the Gps Map.

 Interactions: